You know exactly how to make your business 10x better.

 You don't need another framework or another course about something you already know how to do.

 Something internal is running.
-Something specific, something that activates precisely when it matters most.
+Something specific, something you trip over precisely when it matters most.
 And you haven't been able to see it clearly from inside it.
 You've been too busy having very good reasons.

 That's not a character flaw.
-It's a pattern.
+It's a block, specific enough to name and expensive enough to calculate.

-I call these execution blocks: internal patterns that interrupt action precisely where growth, visibility, risk, or momentum increase.
+I call this an execution block: something internal that interrupts action precisely where growth, visibility, risk, or momentum increase.

 Analysis Paralysis Doesn't Look Like Laziness